-In hereditary short stature there is no endocrine abnormality.
+In hereditary short stature, there is no endocrine abnormality.
 The bone age and the dental age are normal.
-Although they are short, they grow at a constant rare of 4-5 cms, a year and they have normal body proportions for age.
+Although they are short, they grow at a constant rate of 4-5 cms, a year and they have normal body proportions for age.
 This may be either genetic (if there is a family history of short stature), or primordial (if there is no family history of short stature).

 Constitutional delayed growth and puberty

 This disorder is common among adolescent boys.
 There is no true endocrine deficiency.
 They grow at a constant rate of about 4 cm a year but their bone age and dental age are delayed by about 2 years.
 Often there is a history of delay in growth and pubertal development in the father and other male relatives.